Britney Spears: Public image

 Upon launching her music career with ...Baby One More Time, Spears was labeled a teen idol, and Rolling Stone described her as "the latest model of a classic product: the unneurotic pop star who performs her duties with vaudevillian pluck and spokesmodel charm."
 The April 1999 cover of Rolling Stone pictured a 17-year-old Spears reclining on a bed, wearing an exposed bra and hot pants while cradling a Teletubby in one arm.
 The American Family Association (AFA) decried the image as "a disturbing mix of childhood innocence and adult sexuality" and called on "God-loving Americans to boycott stores selling Britney's albums".
 Spears addressed the outcry, commenting: "What's the big deal?
 I have strong morals. ...
 I'd do it again.
 I thought the pictures were fine.
 And I was tired of being compared to Debbie Gibson and all of this bubblegum pop all the time."
 Shortly before this, Spears had announced publicly she would remain abstinent until marriage.

 An early criticism of Spears dismissed her as "the product of a Swedish songwriting factory that had no real hand in either her music or her persona".
 Vox editor Constance Grady wrote this was perpetuated from the fact that Spears debuted in the late 1990s, when music was dominated by rockism, that prizes "so-called authenticity and grittiness of rock above all else".
-Spears' "slick, breezy pop was an affront to rockist sensibilities, and claiming that Spears was fake was an easy way to dismiss her."
+Spears's "slick, breezy pop was an affront to rockist sensibilities, and claiming that Spears was fake was an easy way to dismiss her."
 Ron Levy for Rolling Stone noted that "I have to tell you, if the record company could have created more than one Britney Spears, they would have done it, and they tried!"